-When Will I Be Notified About My Financial Aid Awards?
+When Will I Be Notified About My Financial Aid Offers?

 Once application processing begins, financial aid applications are reviewed weekly on a continuous basis.
-If you complete your financial aid application after July 1 and do not receive a financial aid award letter within three weeks of the date your application was complete, please contact our office.
-A financial aid office publication, “Student Aid Notes,” is sent to all students with their initial award letter each year.
-“Student Aid Notes” contains more details about specific financial aid awards, eligibility criteria and other requirements.
+If you complete your financial aid application after July 1 and do not receive a financial aid offer within three weeks of the date your application was complete, please contact our office.
+“Student Aid Notes,” is sent to all students with their initial financial aid offer each year.
+“Student Aid Notes” contains more details about specific financial aid offers, eligibility criteria and other requirements.

 When Will I Receive My Financial Aid?